 Don't drive until the surgeon tells the patient to do so.

 Avoid picking heavyweights for a couple of weeks.

-Follow the instructions provided by the healthcare provider regarding medicines, diet, exercises, and wound care.
+Follow the instructions provided by the healthcare provider regarding medicine, diet, exercise, and wound care.

-The doctor can recommend you to a cardiac rehab program which can help him to restore his normal body functioning.
+The doctor can recommend a cardiac rehab programme that can help him regain his normal body functioning.